nronen29/placePicker/README.md

 # PlacePicker

-A full-stack web application for exploring and collecting amazing travel destinations worldwide.
-This is a responsive web app designed to run in web browsers
+A web application for exploring and collecting travel destinations around the world.

 ## Project Overview

-PlacePicker is a modern web application that runs  in web browsers, allowing users to discover incredible places around the world and create their personal collection of favorite destinations.
+PlacePicker lets users browse through different places and save their favorites.
+Built with Angular frontend and Node.js backend.

 ## Features

-- **Explore Places**: Browse through a curated collection of breathtaking destinations from around the world
+- Browse different travel destinations
-- **Personal Favorites**: Save places you'd love to visit to your personal collection
+- Save places to your favorites
-- **Smart Search**:  search functionality to find places by name
+- Search for places by name
-- **Region Filters**: Filter destinations by geographic regions
+- Filter by geographic regions
-- **Responsive Design**: Optimized for desktop
+- Responsive design for desktop
-- **Modern UI**:  intuitive interface
-- **Toast Notifications**: User-friendly feedback for all actions
+- Toast notifications for user feedback

 ## Technology Stack

 ### Frontend
-- **Angular 18** - Modern TypeScript-based web framework
-- **TypeScript** - Type-safe JavaScript for better development experience
-- **CSS3** - Modern styling with animations and responsive design (No Bootstrap used)
-- **HTML5** - Semantic markup for accessibility
+- Angular 18 with TypeScript
+- Custom CSS (no Bootstrap)
+- HTML5

 ### Backend
+- Node.js with Express.js
-- **Node.js** - JavaScript runtime environment
+- JavaScript
-- **Express.js** - Fast, minimalist web framework
-- **JavaScript** - Server-side programming language

 ### Database
 - **MySQL** - Relational database management system